exasol/pyexasol/docs/BEST_PRACTICES.md

 ## Avoid using INSERT prepared statement to import raw values in SQL

-PyEXASOL supports INSERT prepared statements since version `0.9.1` via [`.ext.insert_multi()`](/docs/REFERENCE.md#insert_multi) function.
+PyEXASOL supports INSERT prepared statements via [`.ext.insert_multi()`](/docs/REFERENCE.md#insert_multi) function.
 It works for small data sets and may provide some performance benefits.

 However, it is strongly advised to use more efficient `IMPORT` command and HTTP transport instead.
-It has some small initial overhead, but large data sets will be transferred and processed much faster.
+It has a small overhead to initiate the communication, but large data sets will be transferred and processed much faster.
 It is also more CPU and memory efficient.

 You may use [`import_from_iterable()`](/docs/REFERENCE.md#import_from_iterable) to insert data from list of rows.